hmzh-khn/hmzh-khn.github.io/_posts/2025-08-08-level2-inverse-games.md

 We define a **Level-2 inverse game** as follows:
 Given observed interactions between agents, the third-party observer aims to infer:
 1. Each agent’s true objective.
-2. Each agent’s estimate of the other’s objective.
+2. Each agent’s estimates of the others' objectives.

-This turns the problem into one of *nested reasoning*, where we model what each agent thinks the other is trying to achieve.
+This turns the problem into one of *nested reasoning*, where we model what each agent thinks the other is trying to achieve, and the game they believe they are playing with each other agent.

 ---

 ## How We Solve It

-This is a challenging estimation problem—non-convex even in simple linear-quadratic (LQ) games.
+This is a challenging estimation problem — non-convex even for simple linear-quadratic (LQ) games (which have analytical solutions).
 We tackle it by embedding a differentiable equilibrium solver (specifically, a Mixed Complementarity Problem solver like PATH) inside a gradient-based learning loop.
 This lets us simulate the agents’ decision-making process all the way through their beliefs, then adjust those beliefs and objectives until the simulated behavior matches what we observe.

 ---